yipjunkai/RNN-Protein-Secondary-Prediction/README.md

 | **len**           | Length of the peptide sequence.                                                         |
 | **has_nonstd_aa** | Indicates whether the peptide contains nonstandard amino acids (B, O, U, X, or Z).      |

-## Models explainations
+## Models

 ### Preprocessing

+1. **Sub Selection:** Sequences with standard AA and of (100 < length < 300 ) are selected.
-1. **Kmers:** The amino acid sequences (seq) are split into k-mers of length 3 using the seq2kmers function.
+2. **Kmers:** The amino acid sequences (seq) are split into k-mers of length 3 using the seq2kmers function.
 This divides each sequence into overlapping substrings, helping the model capture local sequence patterns.
-2. **Input Tokenization:** The k-mers are then tokenized for embedding.
+3. **Input Tokenization:** The k-mers are then tokenized for embedding.
-3. **Target tokenization:** The target secondary structure labels are one-hot encoded to prepare them for classification.
+4. **Target tokenization:** The target secondary structure labels are one-hot encoded to prepare them for classification.

 ### Model structure